seblucas/www-blog/content/blog/tips/docker-multiarch-manifest-hub-1.md

 ---
 # How to push a multi-architecture Docker image to Docker Hub - x86_64

 For the last 6 months I read a lot about multi-architecture docker images.
 I first read [this one from IBM](https://developer.ibm.com/linuxonpower/2017/07/27/create-multi-architecture-docker-image/) and was still a little puzzled.
 I then read [this one by @stefscherer](https://jugsaxony.org/wp-content/uploads/2017/11/20171109_JUG_Saxony_Multi-arch_Images.pdf) which was easier to read and gave some ideas.
+I finally read [this last one](http://callistaenterprise.se/blogg/teknik/2017/12/28/multi-platform-docker-images/) and decided to try it myself.

 ## My Goal